zaffnet/nteract/PACKAGING-NOTES.md

 sudo dpkg -i dist/nteract_0.0.15_amd64.deb
 ```

-that's it.
-Nteract can be launched from the command line as `nteract` or via a graphical launher.
+that's it. nteract can be launched from the command line as `nteract` or via a graphical launcher.
 The mime-type `application/x-ipynb+json` is used to identify files that can be opened with nteract.

 ## Contents of the .deb

-Intalling the package will modify the following directories on the system:
+Installing the package will modify the following directories on the system:

-- `/opt/interact`
+- `/opt/nteract`
     - most of the package's resources will be here
     - Ubuntu would like this to be in `/usr/share/nteract` (`lintian` linter will complain)
 - `/usr/share/applications`